au-ts/sddf/drivers/gpio/meson/README.md

 # USAGE!!!!!!!!!!!
 (IMPORTANT)
 There must be a configuration file that contains gpio_channel_mappings.

-Once an IRQ is configured to a pin it may be notified during further initialisation when configuring inputs and filters etc... so take care.

 Some registers have undefined permissions so clients need to check with a get request after each set request to make sure what they are trying to do actually happens!!
 Or check the datasheet.